The Gardeners’ Market in Cross Square

 Stalls in the Square

-Our designated charity for this event but also available to offer advice and guidance regarding early onset and successful treatments available.
+One of our designated charities for this year will be available to offer advice and guidance regarding early onset and successful treatments available for Prostate Cancer.

 The Coppice Plot manages woodlands in order to produce coppice products ranging from top quality Pembrokeshire charcoal to a variety of beautiful greenwood work items.
 This website advertises some of what I produce but also hopes to provide information on coppicing and its associated crafts as well as links to others involved in the industry.
 I hope you enjoy it.

 Nick & Barb – Coppicewood College – http://coppicewoodcollege.co.uk